nrjdalal/tailwind-replace-colors/README.md

 - Transform `oklch(...)` values or `var(--tailwind-color)` as `oklch(l c h); /* --tailwind-color */`.
 - Provide suggestions for unmatched values (e.g. `🔥 near --tailwind-color`).
+- Automatically detects all CSS files in the current directory and subdirectories.

 ```css
 /* Before */